 Herbert is best known for writing the classic and award-winning science fiction Dune series.
 Science fiction readers often think of Dune as the foundation of many science fiction books that followed it decades later.
 Published in 1965, the futuristic book is philosophical, touching on politics, psychology, ecology, and other fields.
 It has sold more than 12 million copies in at least 14 languages.

-Dune was adapted into a feature film in 1984, directed by David Lynch with a new feature scheduled to be released in 2021.
+Dune was adapted into two feature films, one released in 1984 and the other in 2021.
 Fans considered the 1984 film a major departure from the book and it flopped.
 The 2021 feature was more successful.
-The 2021 film version starred Oscar-nominated actor Timothée Chalamet and several other major celebrities to star.
+The 2021 film version starred Oscar-nominated actor Timothée Chalamet and several other major celebrities.
 Read about it here: https://winteriscoming.net.
 The story was also adapted for several television series through the years.

 Read about Frank Herbert’s adventurous life and writing career and drop by King’s Books (218 St. Helens Avenue) for great conversations about local literature.
 Plan ahead by clicking here: https://www.kingsbookstore.com.

 “Something cannot emerge from nothing,” wrote Frank Herbert.